ViddeM/ti-assistant-rs/Roadmap.md

      - ❌ Seed of an empire (Give 1 VP to player(s) with most/least victory points)
      - ❌ (LAW) Political Censure (Player gains 1 vp and can't play action cards)
    - ❌ Relics
-     - ❌ Obsidian (Draw and have 1 extra secret objective)
+     - ❌ Obsidian (Draw and have 1 extra secret objective) :: Note we don't track the cap atm so technically it is not required to be implemented?
-     - ❌ Shard of the Throne (Player with this card has 1 extra VP)
+     - ✅ Shard of the Throne (Player with this card has 1 extra VP)
-     - ❌ Crown of Emphydia (Purge to gain 1 VP)
+     - ✅ Crown of Emphydia (Purge to gain 1 VP)
    - ❌ Winning the game (when reaching the winning score).
  - ❌ Action cards
    - ✅ Actions
    - ❌ Other relevant ones
  - ❌ Time tracking
-   - 🍑 Pause timekeeping
+   - ✅ Pause timekeeping
    - ✅ Time spent / player
    - ❌ Time spent / phase
    - ❌ Show breakdown while playing